-The statutory requirement and guidance issued by the Commission on this topic is clear, which is that canvassing is to be continuous - meaning no adjournment until all ballots are counted.
+The statutory requirement and guidance issued by the Commission on this topic are clear, which is that canvassing is to be continuous - meaning no adjournment until all ballots are counted.
 The Commission should discuss whether an administrative rule is an appropriate recommendation here, given the statutory language and that any rule would likely create exceptions or conflict with that language.
-The Commission should also consider this recommendation in tandem with recommendation #19.